-The Problematic Loans Committee is the Bank's entity that decides on the recovery strategy and the requests related to the problematic loans of the clients legal entities under workout administration, respectively natural persons for which the enforcement/insolvency procedures have been started/are started, as well as on the strategy for capitalizing the assets awarded by the Bank within the process of recovering these receivables.
+The Problematic Credits Committee is the Bank's entity that decides on the recovery strategy and the requests related to the problematic loans of the clients legal entities under workout administration, respectively natural persons for which the enforcement/insolvency procedures have been started/are started, as well as on the strategy for capitalizing the assets awarded by the Bank within the process of recovering these receivables.

-The members of the Committee are:
+On 31.12.2022 the members of the Committee are:

-- In case of the applications from corporate clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President, Chief Corporate Credits Officer & Executive Director; Director of the Legal Entities Workout Division; - In case of the applications from retail clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Chief Retail Credits Officer & Executive Director; Director of the Retail Credits and Cards Division (for decisions related to starting the legal proceedings); Director of the Collection Division; Director of the Assets Portfolio Management Division (for decisions related to loans being already in enforcement or assets taken over in the patrimony).
+- In case of the applications from corporate clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President, Credit Risk Corporate Division Director; Head of Workout Corporate Department; - In case of the applications from retail clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Credit Risk Retail Division Director; Head of Retail Credits Analyze Department (for decisions related to starting the legal proceedings); Head of Collection Retail Department (for decisions related to starting the legal proceedings and related to loans without real guarantees, being already in enforcement); Head of Assets Portfolio Management Department (for decisions related to loans with real guarantees being already in enforcement or assets taken over in the patrimony).

-The Problematic Loans Committee has the following responsibilities and attributions:
+The Problematic Credits Committee has the following responsibilities and attributions:

-- Decides the approval or rejection of the transition to forced execution, as well as its suspension;

-- Analyzes the corporate loans in the workout portfolio, respectively the loans granted to individual clients for which enforcement/insolvency procedures have been initiated and takes decisions on them: - Decide on the strategy regarding the assets in forced execution and on the takeover proposals in the account of the receivable; - Decides on the Bank's strategy and vote in insolvency proceedings, for corporate clients under workout administration; - Decides the approval or rejection of the purchase offers of the goods being guarantees of the loans or of other goods identified in the legal procedures; - Decides the release/replacement/change of the structure of guarantees related to the credits of corporate clients under workout administration or retail clients under forced execution/insolvency procedure; - Decides on the possible real estate transactions by giving in payment, for the credits in the forced execution/insolvency procedure; - Decides on the possible payment commitments that can be concluded by the Bank with the individual debtors in case of which the forced execution procedure has been started; - Monitors the situation of the assets adjudicated by the Bank and proposes for approval the offers and the conditions of capitalization of the respective goods; - Submits for approval to the Managing Board/Board of Administrators the decisions taken, when the final competence for approval is theirs.
+- Decides the approval or rejection of the transition to forced execution, as well as its suspension; - Analyzes the corporate loans in the workout portfolio, respectively the loans granted to individual clients for which enforcement/insolvency procedures have been initiated and takes decisions on them; - Decide on the strategy regarding the assets in forced execution and on the takeover proposals in the account of the receivable; - Decides on the Bank's strategy and vote in insolvency proceedings, for corporate clients under workout administration; - Decides the approval or rejection of the purchase offers of the goods being guarantees of the loans or of other goods identified in the legal procedures; - Decides the release/replacement/change of the structure of guarantees related to the credits of corporate clients under workout administration or retail clients under forced execution/insolvency procedure; - Decides on the possible real estate transactions by giving in payment, for the credits in the forced execution/insolvency procedure; - Decides on the possible payment commitments that can be concluded by the Bank with the individual debtors in case of which the forced execution procedure has been started; - Monitors the situation of the assets adjudicated by the Bank and proposes for approval the offers and the conditions of capitalization of the respective goods; - Submits for approval to the Managing Board/Board of Administrators the decisions taken, when the final competence for approval is theirs.

-The Problematic Loans Committee meets whenever necessary.
+The Problematic Credits Committee meets whenever necessary, but at least monthly.